 Other Worlds is the premier SciFi film festival in the USA, with eight years running of sold out screenings, World and North American Premieres, and filmmakers from all over the world in attendance.
 In 2016 we added Horror to the mix with Under Worlds to great acclaim.
 Our films play on giant screens at the Galaxy Highland Theater in Austin, TX.
 Indie at its heart, OW is firmly committed to championing filmmakers and writers and bringing the best films to the Geek Capital of the World.
-With a diverse and approachable team of programmers, we are building a network of SciFi fans and filmmakers, leading a loyal community, and launching SciFi films into the wider world.
+With an approachable team of programmers, we are building a network of SciFi fans and filmmakers, leading a loyal community, and launching SciFi films into the wider world.

 WHY SEND US YOUR FILM?

 -FILMMAKERS HAVE A BLAST HERE!
 We firmly believe in framing our festival around you, the filmmaker.
 At OW, you can count on a full theater of genre fans eager to watch your film (and ask you questions after - we hold a Q&A after every screening!)
 Network with other artists at our annual Filmmaker Happy Hour and throughout the fest.

 -WE GET THE WORD OUT ABOUT YOUR FILM!
 We want our programs to have the biggest reach possible – we pick the films we do for a reason, after all (hint: they’re awesome and everyone should see them).
 OW prides itself with awesome marketing efforts, both on our own website/blog and coverage from taste-maker publications like The Austin Chronicle and Austin360.
 And those full audiences we mentioned earlier?
 They’re ready to spread the word too by telling their friends and sharing on social media.